jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 This all said, if you are in fact using a Q1 element and you see such gaps in the solution, then something is genuinely wrong.
-One possibility is that you forget to call `ConstraintMatrix::distribute` after solving the linear system, or you do not set up these constraints correctly.
+One possibility is that you forget to call `AffineConstraints::distribute()` after solving the linear system, or you do not set up these constraints correctly.
 In either case, it's a bug if this happens with Q1 elements.